-Now you can easily substitute some snacks from a college canteen with your own home-made choices, like the ones we described above.
-You can stil start your day with an apple or a cup of coffee (they are interchangeable and provide the same level of energy) and have some chocolate throughout the day.
+Now you can easily substitute some snacks from a college canteen with your own homemade choices, like the ones we described above.
+You can still start your day with an apple or a cup of coffee (they are interchangeable and provide the same level of energy) and have some chocolate throughout the day.

 Your moms would not approve of such a choice, but it is official that dark chocolate can stimulate your brain activity and keep you focused while working.
 So, add a spoon of cocoa powder to your breakfast or have a couple of squares of dark chocolate in the course of the day.
 It is all safe and healthy!